 There is a correlation between "knowing the perpetrator" and "being able to name them."

 Intuitively, there's some logic to the latter.
 If cousin Alice goes to jail, she's going to be the subject of family gossip.
-Now, if (1) is true, then for all ID theft victims, 40% should know the perpetrator.
-If (2) is true, then perhaps 11% of ID theft is committed by someone who the victim knows, and 90% of that is detected.
-Perhaps it's 90% of ID theft is committed by someone who the victim knows, and that's only detected 27% of the time.
+Now, if (1) is true, then for all identity theft victims, 40% should know the perpetrator.
+If (2) is true, then perhaps 11% of identity theft is committed by someone who the victim knows, and 90% of that is detected.
+Perhaps it's 90% of identity theft is committed by someone who the victim knows, and that's only detected 27% of the time.
 Intuitively, I find the first possibility easier to accept: that in most local ID fraud, either because of the police making an effort to tell the victim about it, or because someone goes to jail, or because bill collectors end up providing information (such as an address or phone #) that helps the victim identify the perpetrator, the victim discovers that it was locally done.

 It might well be possible to test these hypotheses.